Turkish Embassy Letters

-The Turkish Embassy Letters (Note: Full title: Letters of the Honourable Lady M--y W---y M----e; Written, During Her Travels in Europe, Asia and Africa, to Persons of Distinction, Men of Letters, &c. in Different Parts of Europe.
-Which Contain, Among Other Curious Relations, Accounts of the Policy and Manners of the Turks; Drawn From Sources That Have Been Inaccessible to Other Travellers) are a letter collection of Lady Mary Wortley Montagu's reflections on her travels through the Ottoman Empire between 1716 and 1718.
+The Turkish Embassy Letters, or Letters from the Levant During the Embassy to Constantinople (Note: Full title: Letters of the Honourable Lady M--y W---y M----e; written, during her travels in Europe, Asia and Africa, to Persons of Distinction, Men of Letters, &c. in different Parts of Europe.
+Which contain, among other curious Relations, accounts of the Policy and Manners of the Turks; Drawn from Sources that have been inaccessible to other Travellers) are a letter collection of Lady Mary Wortley Montagu's reflections on her travels through Europe and the Ottoman Empire between 1716 and 1718.
 She collected and revised them throughout her life, circulating the manuscripts among friends, and they were first published in 1763 after her death.

 Background

-Mary and Edward Wortley Montagu, both of wealthy and aristocratic families, married in 1712.
+Mary and Edward Wortley Montagu, both of wealthy and aristocratic families, married in 1712, after a long courtship.
 Mary played an active role in furthering Edward's ambitious political career.
-In 1716, Edward was appointed as the Ambassador Extraordinary to the Court of Turkey, which he and Mary expected to be a twenty-year position abroad.
-One of Edward Montagu's tasks was to offer British mediation to mitigate the brewing war between Turkey and Austria, which he attempted in Vienna, Austria, though he had little impact.
+In 1716, Edward Montagu was sent to offer British mediation to mitigate the brewing war between Austria and the Turks.
+The Montagus travelled through Hellevoetsluis, Rotterdam, The Hague, Nijmegen, Cologne, Nuremberg, Regensburg, Prague, Brunswick, and Hanover, and then in Vienna Montagu attempted his task, but had little impact, and war broke out in April 1716.
+On 10 May 1716, he was appointed as the Ambassador Extraordinary to the Sublime Porte, charged with pursuing the ongoing negotiations between the Ottomans and the Habsburg Empire, and expected this to be a twenty-year posting.
+He remained in Vienna for some months before he travelled along the Danube to the Ottoman Empire, arriving in Adrianople on 13 March 1717.
+However, he continued to have little success and was recalled in October 1717, before he had been fully accredited as Ambassador.

-The Montagus travelled extensively in Europe before proceeding to Turkey.
-They visited Hellevoetsluis, Rotterdam, The Hague, Nijmegen, Cologne, Nuremberg, Regensburg, Prague, Brunswick, and Hanover, in addition to their five-month stay in Vienna.
-They then travelled along the Danube to Constantinople, where Edward Montagu took up his post.
-He was recalled back to England after only two years, and the couple travelled through Italy and France on their return.
+A new ambassador, Abraham Stanyan, previously head of mission in Vienna, was appointed in October 1717, but did not arrive at Adrianople until 24 April 1718.
+Meanwhile, the Montagus remained in Constantinople, where their daughter Mary was born in January 1718.
+After leaving there in July, they travelled in the Near East before returning to England through Italy and France.

 Contents

 The Turkish Embassy Letters consist of fifty-eight letters addressed to friends and relatives from various places on their journey.
-Twenty-two letters describe their travels in Europe on the way to Turkey, twenty-seven were written from Turkey in Adrianople or Constantinople, and nine are from their return journey.
-Although the majority of the letters were written in Europe, Montagu's descriptions of Turkey garnered the most attention, especially her descriptions of women-only spaces such as baths.
+Twenty-two letters describe their travels in Europe on the way to the Ottoman Empire, twenty-seven were written from there, in Adrianople or Constantinople, and nine are from their return journey.
+Although the majority of the letters were written in Europe, Montagu's descriptions of the Ottoman world gained the most attention, especially her descriptions of women-only spaces, such as baths.